-ENW405 • Publishing and Being Published (NYCAMS, fall, spring) 4 credits in New York
+ENW405 • Publishing and Being Published in New York

 An advanced class covering practical aspects of publishing from an editorial perspective (article selection, editing, layout) and the author's point of view (query letters, book proposals, contracts, agents).
 Visits by local writers and editors, as well as visits to publishing houses included.
 Prerequisites: ENW213; ENW214; 4 credits in one other writing course; enrollment in NYCAMS.